Accessible toilet: Legislation

 Some countries have requirements concerning the accessibility of public toilets.
 In the United Kingdom, the Equality Act 2010 requires organizations and businesses to make reasonable adjustments to meet the needs of people with disabilities.
 In the United States, most new construction for public use must be built to Americans with Disabilities Act of 1990 standards.

+Locks and universal keys

+Some countries and regions have a scheme of standardised locks, with non-profit organisations selling keys to disabled people.
+For example, to access many accessible toilets in the United Kingdom, disabled people can purchase a RADAR key from Disability Rights UK, and across parts of mainland Europe there exists the Euro key scheme, which is also used for other disabled facilities.